Philip Morton Shand: Career

-While living in Lyon, France, in the early 1920s, he was invited by the editor of the Architectural Association Journal to review the Exposition Internationale des Artes Décoratifs in Paris of 1925.
+While living in Lyon, France, in the early 1920s, he was invited by the editor of the Architectural Association Journal to review the Exposition Internationale des Arts Décoratifs in Paris of 1925.
 In reviewing the exposition, he coined the term "Swedish grace" to describe the Scandinavian design of the time, evident in the work of among others Gunnar Asplund, though by that time a new, modernist architecture and design was emerging, as evident at the exposition in the work of its prime mover Le Corbusier.

 Shand's first book on architecture, Modern Theatres and Cinemas was published in 1930 and featured many of those buildings he had encountered in Germany during the late 1920s, arguing that there the cinema had emerged as a separate design typology, not an adaptation of traditional theatre design.

 The entire August 1930 issue of The Architectural Review was devoted to the topic of Swedish design, for which Shand delivered a 29-page illustrated survey of the Stockholm Exhibition.
 His positive response to the exhibition concentrated more on the overall effect of lightness, fragility, and uniformity.
 The exhibition had set out its mission of, in Shand's words, “taming and humanizing the growing monster” of Franco-German design.

 Shand was befriended by some of the leading figures in European modernist architecture, including the German architect Peter Behrens, the Swiss-French Le Corbusier, the founder of the Bauhaus school German architect Walter Gropius, Finnish architect Alvar Aalto and Swiss historian-critic Sigfried Giedion, keeping correspondence with each of them.
 He also developed close links with architects back in the UK, encouraging their participation in the modernist debate.
 Shand translated from German to English Gropius's 1925 book Die neue Architektur und das Bauhaus, published in 1930 as The New Architecture and the Bauhaus.
 Shand with furniture designer and entrepreneur Jack Pritchard helped with Gropius's emigration from Germany to the UK in 1934.

 Le Corbusier and Giedion had been prime movers in the foundation of the Congrès International d'Architecture Moderne (CIAM) in 1928, in the promotion of the cause of modernist architecture and town planning.
 Giedion was its first and only general secretary.
 There had been no British participants in the first CIAM conference in 1928.
 But, in January 1929, Shand wrote to Gropius suggesting Howard Robinson, head of the Architectural Association school of architecture and Shand's own cousin, as the British CIAM representative.
 When this did not work out, Shand recommended Japan-born, Canada-educated architect Wells Coates.
 Shand, together with architects Coates, Maxwell Fry and F. R. S. Yorke were the founding members of the MARS Group (Modern Architectural Research Group), which operated from 1933 to 1937.
 The group came into existence at the prompting of Giedion, after Shand wrote to him.
 Shand, Coates, Yorke and three other members of the Mars Group attended their first CIAM congress in 1933, which took place on board an ocean-going liner journeying from Marseilles to Athens in July that year.